Grace Notes (pre-school through Grade 1)

 United Church of Chapel Hill is an affiliate of the Royal School of Church Music.
 Among the resources provided by RSCM is a graded curriculum, Voice for Life, that trains choristers to be well-rounded and knowledgeable church musicians.
 Through participation in choir and music theory classes and completion of practical and written assignments, these choristers learn good vocal technique and diction, music skills and understanding, musical and historical context of the choral repertoire, the singer’s role in the choir, and the choir’s role in Christian worship.The Voice for Life curriculum is divided into 4 levels, identified by the colors light blue, dark blue, red and yellow.
 Completion of a level is marked by the awarding of a ribbon of the corresponding color on which the chorister wears the RSCM medallion.Children’s Choir members from 3rd grade up and all Youth Choir members are welcome (but not required) to attend a one-hour session on Sundays at 2pm to receive instruction in the Voice for Life curriculum and piano.
 This session takes place immediately after Youth Choir rehearsals.

-The Chancel Choir leads the music in worship during the academic year, primarily at the 11:00 am service, and also sings for several special services in the church year, including the annual service of Lessons and Carols during Advent.
-At least once a year the choir performs a major work with orchestra.
+The Chancel Choir leads worship on Sundays during the academic year at the 11:00 am service, and also sings for several special services in the church year, including the annual service of Lessons and Carols during Advent.
 Its repertoire includes sacred choral music spanning more than 5 centuries and drawing on various traditions and cultures.
 During the summer, the Chancel Choir provides the backbone of the Summer Drop-In Choir, which is open to all.